ramiel/mongoose-sequence/README.md

 ### Scoped counters

-Let say our users are organized by `country` and `city` and we want to save the `inhabitant_number` according to these two pieces of information.
+Let's say our users are organized by `country` and `city` and we want to save the `inhabitant_number` according to these two pieces of information.
 The schema is like this:

 ```js